+3.3.1 TDs should be provided to TSB in electronic format.
+TSB shall post electronically those TDs submitted as electronic files as soon as they become available; those submitted as paper copies will be posted as soon as practicable.

+3.3.2 Extracts from reports of other study group meetings or from reports of chairmen, rapporteurs or drafting groups shall be published as TDs.
+They will be printed and distributed during the meeting only to the participants present who request paper copies.

+3.3.3 TDs input before the start of the study group or working party meeting, including documents from the ITU secretariat, should be posted on the relevant page of the website not later than three working days from the date on which they are received by the secretariat, to ensure their availability not later than seven calendar days before the start of the meeting.
+This deadline shall not extend to administrative documents or reports on events that have taken place less than 21 calendar days before the start of the meeting, nor to proposals from Chairmen and convenors of ad hoc groups, compilations of proposals prepared by chairmen or the secretariat, or documents specifically requested by the meeting.
+Reports on events that have taken place less than 21 calendar days before the start of the meeting should normally be posted on the relevant page of the website not later than two calendar days before the beginning of the discussion of the item in question at the meeting, unless otherwise agreed by the meeting.

-- 3.3.1 Temporary documents should be provided to TSB in electronic format.
-TSB shall post electronically those temporary documents submitted as electronic files as soon as they become available; those submitted as paper copies will be posted as soon as practicable. - 3.3.2 Extracts from reports of other study group meetings or from reports of chairmen, rapporteurs or drafting groups shall be published as temporary documents.
-They will be printed and distributed during the meeting only to the participants present who request paper copies. - 3.3.3 Temporary documents input before the start of the study group or working party meeting should be submitted as soon as possible and should normally respect the same submission deadlines as for contributions, as specified in clause 3.2.5. - 3.3.4 Temporary documents containing extracts from reports of other study group or working party meetings shall not be reissued by TSB as contributions, since they have usually served their purpose at the meeting and some relevant parts may already have been included in the report of the meeting. - 3.3.5 Temporary documents can be produced during the meeting. - 3.3.6 Temporary documents will be printed and distributed at the beginning of the meeting (and during the meeting) only to the participants present who request paper copies.
+3.3.4 TDs containing extracts from reports of other study group or working party meetings shall not be reissued by TSB as contributions, since they have usually served their purpose at the meeting and some relevant parts may already have been included in the report of the meeting.

+3.3.5 TDs can be produced during the meeting.

+3.3.6 TDs will be printed and distributed at the beginning of the meeting (and during the meeting) only to the participants present who request paper copies.